Stewart Ogilby, Sr.

 More information about that hugely successful business, from which I retired to Florida in 1986, can be found online at www.WiseBird.com.

-I love living in Sarasota despite its tremendous growth since I arrived.
+I love living in Sarasota despite its tremendous growth since I arrived in 1986.
 In 2010 I was a founding member of our local exceptional classical music station, WSMR.ORG that can be listened to, streaming online, anywhere in the world.
 If you love classical music, enjoy our station online.
 I have been on the Faculty Advisory Committee of Manatee Technical College, a member of the Sarasota Sailing Squadron, a member of Sarasota's Senior Friendship Center, and have been a member at HealthFit, a facility owned by Sarasota Memorial Hospital, since it opened.
 I value acquaintances met when visiting these facilities.
 In excellent health, I was a competitive swimmer in high-school and college and love to swim strenuously several times a week.

 I have posted online a huge problem for families, in addition to life-insurance scams, that I have studied over the years and even experienced myself.
 It involves lawyers (surprised?).
 Billions of dollars in family assets are siphoned off by tricky lawyers in a process called "probate" instead of being passed on to surviving spouses, children, and charities, as intended by the deceased person who had a "Will" prepared, or who paid for a trust that (oddly?) turns out to be legally defective.